sumony2j/Prediction-using-Decision-Tree-Algorithm/README.md

 # Prediction On Iris Dataset Using DecisionTreeClassifier Algorithm

-*This project Create the Decision Tree classifier and visualize it graphically on Iris Dataset*
+*This project creates the Decision Tree classifier on Iris Dataset and visualize it graphically*

 ### Pre-requisite